 Our board of directors approved the Proposed Agreement at a meeting held on July 7, 2005.
 In its consideration of the Proposed Agreement, the board of directors focused on information it had received relating to, among other things: the reasonableness of the advisory fee (including the incentive fee), the experience of the Adviser's personnel, the potential for additional attractive investments resulting from synergies with other funds to be managed by the Adviser, and the advantage of terminating the Company's equity incentive plan in favor of the incentive fee arrangement.
-The board of directors considered the investment advisory and incentive fees under the Proposed Agreement and the administrative fees under the Administration Agreement (the "Proposed Fees") and information on fees charged by other investment advisers and administrators for comparable services, and determined that the Proposed Fees were reasonable in relation to the services to be provided by the Adviser and Gladstone Administration.
+The board of directors considered the investment advisory and incentive fees under the Proposed Agreement and the administrative fees under the Administration Agreement (the "Proposed Fees") and information on fees charged by other investment advisors and administrators for comparable services, and determined that the Proposed Fees were reasonable in relation to the services to be provided by the Adviser and Gladstone Administration.

-In recommending that the Company continue to use the Adviser as its investment adviser, the Company's board of directors considered the fact that the advisory and administrative team of the Adviser and Gladstone Administration are expected to be in all material respects, for at least the next year, the same as the current team responsible for managing and administering the Company.
-In connection with its final deliberations, the board of directors reviewed and discussed additional materials provided by the Adviser in response to the Board's request, including information regarding the services to be performed; the size of the Adviser's staff; anticipated changes in the Adviser's current personnel; the compensation of such personnel; the Adviser's ability to provide managerial assistance to portfolio companies; the performance of the Adviser; the written plan for allocating investment opportunities among the Adviser's current and future clients; the Adviser's operations; and the Adviser's financial condition.
+In recommending that the Company continue to use the Adviser as its investment adviser, the Company's board of directors considered the fact that the advisory and administrative team of the Adviser and Gladstone Administration are expected to be in all material respects, for at least the next year, the same as the current team responsible for managing and administering the Company and the fact that our investment objectives are consistent with the investment selection process employed by the Adviser.
+In connection with its final deliberations, the board of directors reviewed and discussed additional materials provided by the Adviser in response to the Board's request, including information regarding the services to be performed; the prior experience of the Adviser's personnel in connection with the types of investments we propose to make, including such personnel's extensive network of contacts; the size of the Adviser's staff; anticipated changes in the Adviser's current personnel; the compensation of such personnel; the Adviser's ability to provide managerial assistance to portfolio companies; the written plan for allocating investment opportunities among the Adviser's current and future clients; the Adviser's operations; and the Adviser's organizational capability and financial condition as evidenced by the Adviser's level of service to us and to our affiliates, Gladstone Investment Corporation and Gladstone Commercial Corporation.
+The board of directors also relied upon comparisons of the services to be rendered and the amounts to be paid under the Proposed Agreement with those under other investment advisory contracts, such as Gladstone Investment Corporation, which has entered into an agreement with the Adviser on substantially identical terms and conditions.
+When evaluating comparisons, the board of directors considered, among other things: